DanielProano/Password-Manager/README.md

 A password manager web application that contains all the modern

-security features a good password app should have, including:
+security features a good zero-knowledge password manager should have.

+## Features

 - Zero Knowledge Implementation

+- Secure user registration and login

 - Master password salting and hashing with bcrypt

 - Client side data encryption using a master password token and salt

-- JSON Web Token generation and verification for all vault functions
+- JSON Web Token generation and persistent session with JWT-based authentication

 - Ability to add, delete, and view vault info

 - Rate Limiting

 - Strong master passwords enforced

+- Automatic vault lock after inactivity

 ## Tech Stack